MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 Microsoft provides multiple encryption technologies that enable you to protect your data for different, and often complementary scenarios.
 For example, while Office 365 offers encryption at-rest for data stored in Office 365, the Azure Rights Management service from Azure Information Protection independently encrypts your data so that it is protected regardless of where it is located or how it is transmitted.

 These encryption technologies are complementary and using them requires enabling and configuring them independently.
-When you do so, you might have the option to bring your own key for the encryption, a scenario also known as “BYOK”.
+When you do so, you might have the option to bring your own key for the encryption, a scenario also known as "BYOK."
 Enabling BYOK for one of these technologies does not affect the others.
 For example, you can use BYOK for Azure Information Protection and not use BYOK for other encryption technologies, and vice versa.
 The keys used by these different technologies might be the same or different, depending on how you configure the encryption options for each service.

 ## What’s the difference between BYOK and HYOK and when should I use them?